Israeli NGOs feel the heat from Netanyahu's new government

 But it is not so much the potential loss of funding that has NGO advocates alarmed, as the message that such legislation sends, even if it doesn’t secure parliamentary backing.

-In a country that has traditionally taken dissent on the chin, the move to clamp down reveals a new, thinner skin, one less accepting of opposing opinion, especially from those regarded as having a left-wing agenda.
+In a country that has traditionally taken dissent on the chin, the move to clamp down reveals a new, thinner skin, one less accepting of opposing opinion, especially from those regarded by the government as having a left-wing agenda.

 “There’s a sense on the Israeli right that progressive or liberal viewpoints are a danger and that something has to be done about it,” said Matt Duss, the president of the Foundation for Middle East Peace in Washington, DC.

-“It creates a hostile environment for those who express legitimate criticism and would put Israel in some very bad company.”
+“It has very negative connotations.
+It creates a hostile environment for those who express legitimate criticism and would put Israel in some very bad company.”

+In the past, Israel has been able to hold itself up as a beacon of openness -- the very existence of groups like Breaking the Silence and Peace Now, which monitors Israeli settlement building in the West Bank and East Jerusalem, was widely seen as a credit to Israel’s pluralism.

+One European ambassador expressed alarm that Israel could consider such legislation, describing it as the sort of move that would justify strong censure from the European Union.

-It remains unclear how much backing Shaked will get for her bill, but she looks determined to test the waters.
+It remains unclear how much backing Shaked will get if she does push ahead with the bill in the coming months.
+The indications are, however, that she is determined to do so.

-NGO Monitor, which has questioned the accuracy of data gathered by groups like B‘Tselem, says it does not support any legislation that would punish the NGO community.
+NGO Monitor, which has raised questions about the accuracy of data gathered by groups like B‘Tselem, says it doesn’t support any bill that would punish the NGO community.

 But its head, Gerald Steinberg, accuses B‘Tselem and others of waging “a very dangerous form of warfare” against Israel and says legislation is needed to combat “the destructive European policy of funding political NGOs”.